WOOD ID POSTER:

 figured veneer

-bowl blanks --- I'm not sure about the color on the last 2 but they seem unlikely
+bowl blanks --- I'm not sure about the color on these but they seem unlikely

 bowls